Rocky Linux 8

 Note

-If the server reboot fails, it means the kernel update was not performed normally.
+If the server reboot fails, it means the kernel update was not successfully applied.
 In this case, see Restore kernel update to revert to the previous kernel version.

 9. Log in to the server again and check if the new kernel is activated.